-- 9. The purpose of the City's Asset Management Council Policy (C-AS-01) is "[t]o provide a framework for undertaking long term strategic asset management of the City's asset portfolio, incorporating corporate leadership and reflecting a sustainable approach to service delivery to meet the current and future needs of the community." - 10.
-The Policy states that "As part of a continuous improvement process, the City of Kalamunda will continually monitor, audit and review its asset portfolio to ensure it is responsive to service delivery needs and meets the goals and targets set by Council." - 11.
-A review of the land proposed to be dedicated indicates that it is required to facilitate the Roe Highway/Kalamunda Road intersection upgrade.
+- 10. The purpose of the City's Asset Management Council Policy (C-AS-01) is "[t]o provide a framework for undertaking long term strategic asset management of the City's asset portfolio, incorporating corporate leadership and reflecting a sustainable approach to service delivery to meet the current and future needs of the community." - 11.
+The Policy states that "As part of a continuous improvement process, the City of Kalamunda will continually monitor, audit and review its asset portfolio to ensure it is responsive to service delivery needs and meets the goals and targets set by Council." - 12.
+A review of the land proposed to be dedicated indicates that it is required to facilitate the Roe Highway/Kalamunda Road intersection upgrade, except the portion of Lot 800 proposed to be dedicated which is solely required to provide access to the remainder of Lot 800.